benhammondmusic/flashcards/db/mysql-quiz.md

 - [ ] large
 - [ ] new

-#### Q40. later versions of mysql support the native json data type for storing json documents.
-What is a drawback of json columns?
+#### Q40. later versions of mysql support the native json data type for storing json documents; What is a drawback of json columns?

 - [ ] inefficient for storing json documents
 - [x] cannot be indexed directly